-TREC hosted the ChickTech workshop on Saturday, May 20 at Portland State University, offering a GIS “crash” course for high school girls.
+On May 20th, 2017 TREC hosted a ChickTech Workshop at Portland State University, offering a GIS “crash” course for high school girls.

 The workshop, held in the Intelligent Transportation Systems (ITS) lab of PSU’s Engineering Building, consisted of a morning instruction session and an afternoon applied activity.
 The day also incorporated a lunchtime walking tour of active transportation infrastructure around the Portland State campus.
 The workshop was led by Kristina Currans and Sirisha Kothuri of Portland State University, and Becky Hewitt and Kyra Schneider of Angelo Planning Group.

 The goal of the one-day workshop was to familiarize the students with spatial mapping and analysis by working with the vehicle crash data for the city of Portland.